anthonybar/cautious-enigma/proposal.md

    Student Expense Tracker Database

 2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+Include an example format of the output produced.
+   There will be two outputs: If the student has overspent their allowance for the week, it will output how much/ where/ what the student is spending on along with a warning message stating that the student has overspent.
+Otherwise, if the student has NOT overspent, it will simply output the total amount spent for the week.

+   Case 1 (student has overspent):
+    "WARNING: STOP SPENDING!
+YOU HAVE SURPASSED THE WEEKLY SPENDING LIMIT OF $XXX.
+YOUR PARENTS WILL BE NOTIFIED."
+    Detailed Report of Expenses:
+    Item 1:<Name> Cost: $XX
+    .
+    .
+   Case 2 (student has not overspent):
+   "Great Job Managing your money.
+You have saved $XXX from your weekly allowance."
+   Detailed Report of Expenses:
+    Item 1:<Name> Cost: $XX
+    .
+    .

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.